-In 2009 Rady Children’s Hospital San Diego (RCH) launched FACES for the Future (FACES) with the goal of facilitating healthcare careers among high risk youth in an underserved community.
+In 2009 Rady Children’s Hospital- San Diego (RCHSD) launched FACES for the Future (FACES) with the goal of facilitating healthcare careers among high risk youth in a socio-economically diverse community.
 FACES in San Diego grew out of a successful program at Children’s Hospital in Oakland, and is a member of the state-wide FACES Coalition.
-FACES is a three year academic and career preparation program in partnership with San Diego Unified School District’s Hoover High School students enrolled in the school’s Academy for Health and Healthier Communities (AHHC), and College, Career and Technical Education (CCTE).
+FACES is a three-year academic and career preparation program in partnership with San Diego Unified School District’s Hoover High School students enrolled in the school’s Academy for Health and Healthier Communities (AHHC), and College, Career and Technical Education (CCTE).
 In 2013, FACES reached out to include students from nearby Crawford High School.

-The FACES program is structured around five primary program components:
+The FACES program is structured around four primary program components:

-FACES addresses two very important goals for Rady Children’s: contributing to postiive youth development and training our next generation of health care leaders.
+FACES addresses two very important goals for Rady Children’s: contributing to positive youth development and training our next generation of health care leaders.

 FACES curriculum is unique in that it highlights team and leadership development, goal setting, and building confidence through experience as well as assistance to further students’ education to realize their career dreams.
 Post secondary education produces numerous benefits.
 Studies have shown that education level is directly proportional to higher salaries and improved quality of life.
 Higher education can provide more economic flexibility, better job prospects, and improved overall health.

 “ There are so many aspects of the program that I love so much…but the rigorous program is clearly there to show the students their own strength, their new found abilities & self awareness wrapped in self appreciation without losing sight of the walk still ahead. ” Erika Brown, Interpreter/Translator